clulab/eidos/README.md

 ## How to compile the source code

-This is a standard [sbt](https://www.scala-sbt.org/) project, so use the usual commands, e.g., `sbt compile` to compile or `sbt assembly` to create a jar file.  `sbt runMain` can be used to run some of the example applications.
-To access Eidos from Java, add the generated jar file(s) under `target/` to your $CLASSPATH, along with any other necessary dependency jars.
-Take a look at `build.sbt` for a list of runtime dependencies.
+This is a standard [sbt](https://www.scala-sbt.org/) project, so use the usual commands, e.g., `sbt compile` to compile or `sbt assembly` to create a jar file.  `sbt runMain` can be used to run some of the example applications directly, as described below.
+To access Eidos from Java, add the assembled jar file(s) under `target/` to your $CLASSPATH.
+A file like `eidos-assembly-0.1.6-SNAPSHOT.jar` may suffice, depending on the build.
+If necessary, see `build.sbt` for a list of runtime dependencies.

 ## How to use it